kyleengreso/qr-line/README.md

 9. Open **XAMPP Control Panel** and start<u>Apache</u> only

 10. Open the browser and place **localhost** if youre onworking to your current machine.
-So you will directly to the **QR-Line's Requester Form** or if you want to login, you can go at **http://localhost/public/auth/** .
+So you will directly to the **QR-Line's Requester Invite** go to the below usage section or if you want to login, you can go at **http://{your_address}/public/auth/** .

-11. Discover the features, and enjoy.
+11. Locate at /public/base.php.
+Find the **$serverName** variable, replace it your current IP address or domain name from your machine.

+12. Ready to serve for your requesters.

 ## Dependencies